 The learning resource centers in both campuses contain books, periodicals, and videos which supplement course presentations.
 All students have access to the learning resource centers during posted hours and can borrow books as needed.
 Computer-based training materials are available for individual self-paced study.
-The hardware includes personal computers with network/web communication access.
-The software includes access to a virtual library and the NCLEX-PN® study/review program that is designed to test knowledge, skills, and abilities essential to the safe and effective practice of nursing at the entry level.
+The hardware includes personal computers with network & internet access.
+The software includes access online resources and the NCLEX-PN[®] study/review program that is designed to test knowledge, skills, and abilities essential to the safe and effective practice of nursing at the entry level.